batu-el/molochs-bargain/readme.md

 # Moloch's Bargain: Emergent Misalignment When LLMs Compete for Audiences

-Research on how LLMs behave when competing for audience attention, potentially leading to emergent misalignment behaviors.
+Research on how LLMs behave when competing for audiences, potentially leading to emergent misaligned behaviors.

 ## Structure